enricobarzetti/django_client_data/README.rst

 Settings
 --------

-CLIENT_DATA_NAMESPACE, defaults to 'DJANGO', the data is a property of this name named 'client_data'.
+CLIENT_DATA_NAMESPACE (defaults to 'DJANGO') is the JavaScript global that will be created as the namespace to contain the client data.
+The data is a property of this global and is named 'client_data'.

 Mechanism
 ---------